 If you discover tiny drips in lieu of a substantial puddle near your air conditioner, water could be splashing off the evaporator coil instead of flowing down the condensate line.
 This might take place if the coils are grimy, or if holes in the insulation around the coils deflect the condensate.
 The smartest approach to prevent the evaporator coil from deteriorating is to stay on top of annual air conditioning maintenance.

 4. Evaporator Coil is Frozen

 A layer of frozen liquid may grow on the indoor coils, which splashes onto the floor as it thaws.
 If you see this, turn off your air conditioner immediately to stop from killing the compressor.
 The evaporator coil could freeze as a result of limited airflow.
 To avoid this, change your filter before it becomes full.
 If that doesn’t take care of the issue, the refrigerant is possibly low or extra repairs are needed.
 You’ll need a pro HVAC technician like one from Chief/Bauer Service Experts to measure the charge and fix any leaks.

 Our Experts Can Manage All Your Air Conditioning Repair Needs

 Regardless of why your AC is leaking water, Chief/Bauer Service Experts can set things right.
 We’ll check and service your air conditioner, getting it back to working again without delay.

-Our technicians are highly trained, skilled and NATE-certified to ensure a job well done.
+Our technicians are highly trained, skilled and ACE-certified to ensure a job well done.
 We have total confidence in our service—in fact, we uphold everything we do with a one-year 100% Satisfaction Guarantee!*